This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 How to Make Vanilla Pudding

-There are four simple steps to make this vanilla pudding right at home:
+There are 4 simple steps to make this vanilla pudding right at home:

-Step 3: Cook the pudding.
-Add the wet ingredients to the dry in the saucepan and place over the heat for 5 to 7 minutes to thicken.
+Step 3: Cook the pudding – Add the wet ingredients to the dry in the saucepan and place over the heat for 5-7 minutes to thicken.

-Step 4: Add flavorings.
-Add the vanilla extract (or vanilla bean paste) and butter.
+Step 4: Add flavorings – Add the vanilla extract (or vanilla bean paste) and butter.
 Stir until completely incorporated.
-Then place a piece of plastic wrap directly on the surface of the pudding to prevent a skin from forming, and place in the refrigerator to chill completely before serving.
+Then place a piece of plastic wrap directly on the surface of the pudding to prevent a skin from forming, and place it in the refrigerator to chill completely before serving.

 Have I Convinced You to Make This Recipe?